Co-Me: Confidence-Guided Token Merging for Visual Geometric Transformers: Method

 Since the confidence predictor has limited modeling capacity, we relax supervision so that it focuses on learning relative confidence ordering between tokens.
 This relaxation is valid because \method only requires knowledge of the relative ordering to identify which tokens exhibit lower confidence than others.
 Specifically, we employed a logistic ranking loss~\cite{burges2005learningtorank} instead of the direct mean square error (MSE), and we define the loss function $\mathcal{L}(\mathcal{C}', \mathcal{C})$ as:

 Where $\mathrm{Avg}(\cdot)$ represents the average pooling that takes the average over all pixels in each patch as the patch's overall confidence score.
-We further verify the advantage of this loss function over direct MSE loss in \cref{appendix:confidence-distill-loss-ablate}.
+We further verify the advantage of this relaxed loss function over direct MSE loss in \cref{appendix:confidence-distill-loss-ablate}.

 \compactpar{Training Details} Since the distillation aims to replicate the confidence of the original ViT model, the training is entirely self-supervised and does not rely on any ground-truth labels.
 For the experiments in this paper, we used the TartanAir~\citep{wang2020tartanairdatasetpushlimits} dataset, a synthetic dataset containing more than 500,000 sequential images from diverse environments and motion patterns, for confidence distillation.
-The distillation converges within approximately 2,000 steps and takes less than an hour on a single \texttt{ NVIDIA A100 80G PCIe} GPU\footnote{We generate the input-confidence dataset beforehand and do not count inference time of acceleration target (e.g. VGGT) in the training time.}.
+The distillation converges within approximately 2,000 steps and takes less than an hour on a single \texttt{ NVIDIA H100 80G HBM3} GPU\footnote{We generate the input-confidence dataset beforehand and do not count inference of acceleration target (e.g. VGGT) in the training time.}.

-For VGGT, StreamVGGT, and MapAnything, we insert the confidence predictor at the 15th layer of the encoder.
-This provides a good trade-off: layers too early yield inaccurate confidence, while layers too late reduce acceleration.
-The predictor generalizes to unseen data without finetuning.
+For all visual geometric transformers, we insert the confidence predictor at the middle of the encoder as this provides a good trade-off between confidence prediction quality and acceleration.
+We provide an ablation on layer selection in \cref{appendix:additional_analysis_insert_layer}.
+In all experiments in this paper, the predictor generalizes to unseen data without finetuning.